GPRSBirkbeck/BarrowsTodoApp/README.md

 ## Instructions on how to use this project.
 TODO: Populate this when "Basics" are complete, and again when "Extended functionality" is complete.

+## Some architectural notes
+This is a single-activity architected app, using a navigation component to navigate between screens.

 ## Task Specifications
 Basics:
 1. A user must be able to view, add, edit and delete to-do entries.